 Looking at the rough numbers, the signup bonuses on the Amex US Hilton cards alone should be enough to get you one or two amazing getaways at one of the top-tier properties within the chain (double that if you’re going for the US cards in two-player mode).

 After that, if you’d still like to try out more Hilton, Conrad, and Waldorf properties at a fraction of the price, then buying points strategically will likely be your best bet.
+If you’ve run out of other ways to get Hilton points, this elevated cap presents the best time to buy more, if you have aspirations for stays in the 320,000-point range.

 Other Ways to Earn Hilton Honors Points